bscotch/stitch/README.md

 + feat: A new feature
 + fix: A bug fix
++ refactor: A code change that neither fixes a bug nor adds a feature
++ test: Adding missing or correcting existing tests
 + docs: Documentation only changes
-+ style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.)
-+ refactor: A code change that neither fixes a bug nor adds a feature
 + perf: A code change that improves performance
-+ test: Adding missing or correcting existing tests
 + chore: Changes to the build process or auxiliary tools and libraries such as documentation generation

-### Legend

-+ ❌ something that is not yet completed
-+ ✅ something that has been completed, in the context of other things that have not, to make it easier to track to-dos.
-+ ⚠  something that the user should pay very close attention to in order to stay out of trouble